It’s becoming clearer by the hour that the coronavirus pandemic represents an unprecedented global threat t...

 As the business world begins to adapt to the COVID-19 reality, from resilience to rebound and recovery, leaders have a unique opportunity to rebuild, better.
 Listen to the webinar hosted by Procuremen

 It’s time to rethink resilience in the context of sustainability and the current Covid-19 pandemic.
-While we continue to come to terms with the scale and impact of the current pandemic, the challenge

 2020 tested us beyond measure but it’s still worth taking stock of the positive things.
 From carbon module launch to the tangible impact driven by sustainable procurement, here are the key highlights.